 Blood pressure is the measure of the force of your blood inside your arteries, and when the force is too high, it can weaken your heart and damage your arteries.
 This can increase your risk of heart attack, heart failure, stroke, and kidney disease.

 Blood pressure is recorded using two numbers; both of which are measured in millimetres of mercury (mmHg).
-The systolic pressure is the higher number, and this represents the force with which your heart pumps blood around your body.
+The systolic pressure is the higher number, and this represents the force with which your heart pumps blood around the body.
 The diastolic pressure is the lower number, and this represents the resistance to the blood flow in the blood vessels.

 As well as taking medication, there are lots of things you can do to help lower blood pressure naturally.
 And, even better, these steps will likely boost your overall health and fitness too.